NOC-MSM/CoNES/docs/building.rst

      sudo singularity build nemo.sif Singularity.nemo

-The command requires ``sudo`` just as installing software on your local machine requires root privileges.
+The command requires :bash:`sudo` just as installing software on your local machine requires root privileges.
 If this is not an option the SIF can either be built as *fakeroot* on the host system, or via a GitHub repository.